 The standard scales are 1" = 100' horizontally and 1" = 5' vertically.
 This combination works well for projects having few locations where back-of-sidewalk grades would be critical.
-It may be advantageous to use a vertical scale of 1" = 2' and a horizontal scale of 1" = 50' for projects located in business and commercial areas, or where greater clarity is required.
+A vertical scale of 1" = 2' and a horizontal scale of 1" = 50' may be used for projects located in business and commercial areas, or where greater clarity is required.
 Show elevation datum on both sides of the sheet, with station numbers below the profile.

-Limits of existing pavement (e.g., parking areas and driveways) which should be matched as closely as possible, must be identified on all sidewalk profiles.
+Limits of existing pavement (e.g., parking areas, driveways) must be identified on the back-of-sidewalk profile.
+Existing pavement and proposed sidewalk should match elevation as closely as possible.
 Indicate the centerline for each intersecting street and driveway with a vertical line at the proper station and the street name and station noted.
 Intersecting streets and driveways on the right must be shown below the profile and those on the left above the profile.